tinhthanh/nestjs-microservices/k6-tests/src/flows/partner-verify-flow.md

 sequenceDiagram
     participant K6 as k6 Test
     participant Firebase as Firebase Auth
-    participant Kong as Kong Gateway
+    participant Traefik as Traefik Gateway
     participant Auth as Auth Service
     participant DB as PostgreSQL